Sports on TV for May 22-28 - WTOP News

 8:30 p.m.

-FS1 — NASCAR Craftsman Truck Series: The North Carolina Education Lottery 200, Charlotte Motor Speedway, Concord, N.C.
+FS1 — NASCAR Crafstman Truck Series: The North Carolina Education Lottery 200, Charlotte Motor Speedway, Concord, N.C.

 6:25 a.m.
 (Saturday)